Euro zone government bonds fall on way to historically bad year

 Germany's Isabel Schnabel said the ECB must be prepared to take the heat and raise interest rates further.
 The Netherlands' Klaas Knot told the Financial Times that "the risk of us doing too little is still the bigger risk".

-Germany's 2-year yield DE2YT=RR, which is highly sensitive to interest rate expectations, rose 5 bps to 2.712% on Friday.
-It touched 2.714% earlier in the session, the highest level since October 2008, which was also touched on Tuesday.

-The closely watched spread between Germany and Italy's 10-year yields DE10IT10=RR rose more than 5 bps to 212 bps.
+The closely watched spread between Germany and Italy's 10-year yields DE10IT10=RR widened more than 3 bps to 211 bps on Friday.

-"The big picture remains dominated by the aggressive ECB comments we heard earlier this month, and we need to see more data for that view to be fine-tuned," said Jan von Gerich, chief analyst at Nordea.

 Germany alone plans record debt issuance of more than 500 billion euros ($533 billion) next year to fund costs associated with the energy crisis and the fallout from the COVID-19 pandemic.